skybluee2001/AC215_AIResearchForGood/README.md

 Process the manuscripts, perform chunking, embed each chunk and store the embeddings in a ChromaDB vector database

-Instructions for running the the container:
+Instructions for running the container:
 ```
 cd embed_papers
 pipenv lock